wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/wazuh_server_rpm_centos.rst

     protect=1
     EOF

-Installing the Wazuh Manager
+Installing the Wazuh manager
 ----------------------------

-The next step is to install the Wazuh Manager on your system:
+The next step is to install the Wazuh manager on your system:

   .. code-block:: console